 Asymmetric multiprocessing (AMP) is a way of distributing computer system load to heterogeneous hardware and software environment.
 This thesis describes the principles of the AMP focusing on the ARM Cortex-A9 processor and Altera Cyclone V hardware platform.
-Development of demonstration AMP application on the desired platform, achieved results and future development plan are the products of this thesis.
+Development of a OpenAMP framework based AMP system showing communication among the processor cores, documentation and future work suggestion are the products of this thesis.